CTurt/PS4-playground/README.md

 # PS4-playground
 A collection of PS4 tools and experiments using the WebKit exploit.
 This is for firmware 1.76 only at the moment.

-It can be used to run to run binaries compiled with the [PS4-SDK](https://github.com/CTurt/PS4-SDK).
+Although initially just a framework to help write and execute ROP chains, the playground now allows for running unsigned binaries compiled with the [PS4-SDK](https://github.com/CTurt/PS4-SDK), and booting Linux from USB.

 ## Setup
 A live demo can be tried [here](http://cturt.github.io/PS4-playground/).